9:00-9:15am: Opening Remarks

 Taiisa Kelly (Chief Executive Officer, Monarch Housing Associates)

-Teresa Reams (Community Consultant, Atlantic Advisory Board)
+Teresa Reams (Community Consultant, Atlantic County Advisory Board)

 Jaclynn Trakalo (Bringing Veterans Home Project Director, New Jersey Department of Community Affairs Office of Homelessness Prevention)

 Advocacy is central to ending homelessness and ensuring that housing is a human right.
 This session will provide an overview of the importance of advocacy in the housing and homeless space, providing tangible guidance on how attendees can participate in advocacy efforts at the federal, state and local level.
+Session attendees will take part in interactive roundtable learning conversations with several experts on the advocacy process.

 Petra Gaskins (New Brunswick Councilwoman/Chief of Staff to Senator Cryan)